Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Unified Framework: Proof of Framework

 As we will show in the sequel, if an edge $(\varphi_{C_u},\varphi_{C_v})$ satisfies property (3b), there is a path of stretch at most $t(1+6g\eps)$ in $H_{< L_{i-1}}$ between $u$ and $v$ and hence, we do not need to consider edge $(u,v)$ in the construction of $H_i$.
 To meet the required lightness bound, it turns out that it suffices to remove edges satisfying both properties (3a) and (3b), rather than removing all edges satisfying property (3b).
+More importantly, we can detect removable edges satisfying both (3a) and (3b) faster than those that only satisfy (3b), since for (3b), we have to compute shortest distances in $\msttilde_i$ between $\varphi_{C_u}$ and $\varphi_{C_v}$, which is more time-consuming and complicated.

 At the outset of the construction of \emph{level-$(i+1)$ clusters}, we construct a cluster graph $\mg_i$.
 We assume that the spanning tree $\msttilde_{i}$ of $\mg_i$ is given, as we construct the tree by the end of the construction of level-$i$ clusters.
 After we complete the construction of level-$(i+1)$ clusters, we construct $\msttilde_{i+1}$ for the next level.